 The AIS-Salzburg promotion and graduation requirements demand that all students be engaged in a minimum of one elective course annually while enrolled at the school.
 The elective program of courses is designed to better facilitate the creative and artistic development and further the particular interests and goals of our students in these areas.

 Please note that all elective course offerings are dependent upon student interest at a minimum level.
 Generally, at least 7 students must be enrolled in group instruction electives.
-There will probably be some changes, additions, or edits to the electives list before the school year begins in September and final scheduling occurs.
+There will likely be some changes to the elective course offerings before the school year begins in September and final scheduling occurs.
+The administration will update the elective program options over the summer months and inform the community of these changes.
+Please note that not all elective courses are included in tuition and fees.
+Individual music lessons and German tutoring carry additional costs.
+Please contact the school office for further information on these costs.

 This course is designed to introduce students to the theater and drama with emphasis on individual expression, interpretation of character actions, speaking and enunciating given lines, and developing, interpreting and engaging in short as well as lengthy dialogues.
 Students will not only be asked to review and work on published theater pieces, but will also be challenged to develop their own theatrical and dramatic talents by creating their own works and developing them for the stage.
 The course will meet for two hours during the regular weekly schedule in the Student Lounge and students will be responsible for some out-of-class work including assignments and preparation.